FAQ

 How do I set API keys and defaults?

-Use env vars, or persist settings via the config CLI:
+You can use environment variables, or persist settings via the config CLI:

-abstractcore --configure
+abstractcore --config

 abstractcore --set-api-key openai sk-...